 10. Visa appointment letter.

-However, just like all interviews, confidence and intent is the key.
-Stay calm, practice by answering common interview questions shared above on your own.
+However, like in all interviews, confidence and intent are the keys.
+Stay calm, and practice by answering common interview questions shared above on your own.

 Zolve wishes you the best on your journey to the US.
 You can access various visa resources that we offer online.